 In this episode of the ChinaPower Podcast, we are joined by Dr. Pete Connolly to discuss China’s activities in the Pacific Islands, specifically Melanesia.
 Dr. Connolly explains that through his field research, he observed a shift in Chinese engagement in Melanesia between 2017 and 2022, indicating the strategic importance that China attaches to region.
 He unpacks major Chinese political and economic efforts in Melanesia and argues that they have had a strong impact on the region.
 Moving forward, Dr. Connolly predicts growing PRC activity and influence in Melanesia.

 The ChinaPower Podcast dissects critical issues underpinning China’s emergence as a global power.
 By bringing together the leading experts on China and international politics, the series offers our listeners critical insights into the challenges and opportunities presented by China’s rise.
-These extended discussions are hosted by Bonnie S. Glaser, senior adviser for Asia and the director of the China Power Project at the Center for Strategic and International Studies.
-Ms. Glaser is concomitantly a non-resident fellow with the Lowy Institute in Sydney and a senior associate with Pacific Forum.
+These extended discussions are hosted by the director of the China Power Project at the Center for Strategic and International Studies.